zacharysandberg/JavaScriptForNewProgrammersCourse/Week1/README.md

   - history > myhistory.txt
   - ./[exectuable file name]
   - clear

+- In class assignment
+    - navigate to your home directory
+    - create child folder named mydocs
+    - navigate into that director
+    - create another child folder name child1
+    - create another child folder named child2
+    - in each folder create two files named data.txt
+    - modify the file data.txt by adding a line
+    - rename each data.txt file to data1.txt
+    - navigate into the folder named child1
+    - navigate up to the parent folder
+    - use the history command to view your history

 - Most common git commands
   - git itself is a command
   - we study these once we install git